Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 ### Style Transfer

-A computer vision method called [style transfer](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) enables us to recompose one image's content in the manner of another.
+A computer vision method called [style transfer](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) enables to recompose one image's content in the manner of another.
 It makes hypothetical concepts, such as what a photograph could be like if it were painted by a well-known artist, a reality.
 Style transfer is the process of combining two images - a content picture and a style reference image - so that the final output image keeps the essential components of the content image while also seeming to have been "painted" in the manner of the style reference image.

 <img src="https://production-media.paperswithcode.com/thumbnails/task/task-0000000002-6ec5afb9.jpg" alt="img" style="zoom: 80%;" />